 Budget planning is an excellent tip for those who tend to let their frivolous spending get the best of them, as you’ll be able to allocate funds accordingly and won’t feel guilty about spending.

-2. Relying too heavily on credit cards
+2. Relying too heavily on credit card

 Another top cause of debt is constantly relying on your credit card to get through the month, from purchasing groceries to paying rent.
 Credit cards are highly convenient and accessible, which makes them easier to use at any given moment — especially if you have a high credit limit.